Sambruk/streamflow-webclient/docs/quick_start/installation.rst

 #.
 First download **.war** file from needed release at `GitHub <https://github.com/Sambruk/streamflow-webclient/releases/>`_

 #.
+Uninstall previous version if was installed.
+Usual name **is webclient-1.x.x**.
+If you need more detailed guide how to perform uninstalling follow `Server part uninstall <https://streamflow-core.readthedocs.io/en/latest/quick_start/uninstallation.html>`_

+#.
 Deploy downloaded file to application server with path ``/webclient``.
 No other special actions needed.
-If you need help you can read `Server part setup <https://streamflow-core.readthedocs.io/en/latest/quick_start/installation.html/>`_
+If you need help you can read `Server part setup <https://streamflow-core.readthedocs.io/en/latest/quick_start/installation.html>`_

     .. important::
         It's important to use exactly context path or it will not connect to streamflow-core.
 If you need to change it refer to :doc:`short-dev-guide`